madooei/leetcode-practice/README.md

 You can also include links to the original LeetCode problem, relevant articles, or videos that helped you understand the topic better.

+### Step 6: Commit, Submit, and Check Off Your TODOs

+Once you have completed the problem:

+- **Commit your changes** to version control (e.g., Git)
+- **Submit your solution** on LeetCode
+  - There are many more tests available on LeetCode that you can run to verify your solution.
+If any of those tests fail, you need to go back and fix your code.
+See the Debugging Guide section below for tips on how to debug your code.
+- **Check off the problem** in your `TODOs.md` file
+  - Update the to-do list to include any follow-up tasks related to this problem, such as reviewing lecture notes or exploring advanced techniques.

 ## 🔧 How It All Works

 ### VS Code Integration